 In 2006 I’d recently finished one of Diana Gabaldon’s novels for the umpteenth time, and I loved how satisfied and content I felt at the end.
 A true sign of great storytelling.
 Could I provide that experience for a reader?
 I sat down and spent six months writing a contemporary romance.
 Strangely I kept tripping over dead bodies in each chapter.
 I got the hint and my stories evolved into romantic suspense.
 I never felt the need to “tell the stories cluttering my head” or “share my work with the world” like some authors.
 My goal was to see if I could entertain a reader.

 To learn about this novel writing world, I joined my local Romance Writers of America chapter and found a fabulous community dedicated to educating its members about improving one’s craft and how to tackle the tricky world of publishing.
 I also joined International Thriller Writers and the Kiss of Death Chapter of RWA.
 HIDDEN was the third manuscript I finished, but my first book purchased by a publisher.
 It came out in the summer of 2012 and since then has sold well over a half-million copies.
-I won the Daphne du Maurier award for romantic suspense in 2014, 2015, and 2016 and have hit the Wall Street Journal’s best seller list nine times.
+I won the Daphne du Maurier award for romantic suspense in 2014, 2015, and 2016 and have hit the Wall Street Journal’s best seller list ten times.
 I’ve been an International Thriller Writers’s finalist and a finalist for Romantic Times Magazine’s best Romantic Suspense.
-As I write this in 2019, I’m working on my eighteenth novel.
-I’ve also written eight novellas and sold the TV rights for my Mercy Kilpatrick series to Warner Bros.
-Television with Ellen DeGeneres’s company A Very Good Production to produce.
+As I write this in 2019, I’m working on my seventeenth novel.
+I’ve also written eight novellas and sold the TV rights for my Mercy Kilpatrick series.

 I write two books a year.
 My family has dealt with a lot of frozen pizza and a mom who can’t remember anything because her brain is full of book details.
 I wouldn’t trade this career for anything, and I count my blessings every day, thankful that readers have embraced my books.